 Human Capital Data Lab

 The research in the Global Human Capital Data Lab primarily aims at maintaining and offering a database of up to date, harmonized and validated shares of population by levels of education for all countries in the world.
 We further develop back projections and historical reconstruction of educational attainment for the 20th century for as many countries as possible, together with the collection of historical data on literacy and enrolment, and of sub-regional data by levels of educational attainment.
-Beside the main activities of collection, harmonization, validation, and analysis of the data, we aim to develop the human capital data visualization aspects, providing one or more interface where our datasets can be visualized and downloaded.
+Beside the main activities of collection, harmonization, validation, and analysis, we aim to integrate a measure of education quality (learning outcomes and literacy) to data on educational attainment.

 1. Good and consistent data on educational attainment is hard to come by